• Skip to main content

 This recipe makes one breakfast-sized serving but if you're making it for snacks, you can divide the recipe into two smaller servings.

-Overnight oats are intended to be eaten cold, much like chia pudding, but if your preference is warm oats, you can warm them up a little in the microwave (30-60 seconds) or on the stovetop for a few minutes, stirring frequently.
+Overnight oats are intended to be eaten cold, much like chia pudding, but if you prefer warm oats, you can warm them up a little in the microwave (30-60 seconds) or on the stovetop for a few minutes, stirring frequently.
 (If you want to make warm pumpkin oats, make my pumpkin steel-cut oats!)

 If you don't want them warm, but not quite "straight from the refrigerator cold," you can take the jar out of the fridge and let it sit on the counter for about 15 minutes before serving.